Sign In Register

 Is Fredonia a Good Place to Live?

-Based on current data, Fredonia receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, below-average incomes.
-Fredonia offers a solid quality of life with a good balance of affordability, safety, and opportunity.
+Based on current data, Fredonia receives an overall livability score of 2.9 out of 5.0, earning a grade of C+.
+Key strengths include low unemployment, affordable housing, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, below-average incomes.
+Fredonia has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs